tenbonks/gravBALL/README.md

 I would like to implement a auto scale feature so the canvas would responsively fit in the screen size, but I was having problems with this, I think it was my use of bootstrap which was making it a bit more complicated, so as a last minute workaround I added media breakpoints into the CSS, so the canvas has preset sizes which keeps the aspect ratio intact.
 Looking back I wouldn't of developed this game in (4:3) as its not really friendly for mobile phones, due to their narrow and long screen.

-I would like to come back to this game, and following the way I've developed gravBALL in vanilla JS, develop it in a framework such as Phaser3, I stumbled across phaser recently and thought it looked Ideal for the game I was making, but wouldn't of been feasible to get rid of the work I had done and to learn how to use the framework.
+I would like to come back to this game, and following the way I've developed gravBALL in vanilla JS, develop it in a framework such as Phaser3, I stumbled across Phaser recently and thought it looked ideal for the game I was making, but wouldn't of been feasible to get rid of the work I had done and to learn how to use the framework.
 The benefit of it being perfect for mobile development, with the ease of developing the game to work as a "Facebook Messenger" game.
 Personally I see this as the better way to release a game of this sort, as it would be easier to access the game, and the highscore would be able to be set between friends and such.

 ---